 Departmental and Program Mentoring

-Departmental mentoring introduces tenure-track faculty to the culture of the department, college, Five College community, and profession.
+Departmental mentoring introduces tenure-track faculty and renewable lecturers and laboratory instructors to the culture of the department, college, Five College community, and profession.
 Departmental mentors support their mentees through regular meetings regarding strategies for prioritizing and performing scholarship, teaching, and service.
 Mentors address questions and concerns, and assist mentees in building connections and accessing resources.

 Non-Tenure-Track Mentoring Team